threefoldfoundation/info_sdk/src/capacity_layer/k8s_cluster.md

 - **NodeId**:
 - **Size**: Kubernetes VMs come in 2 sizes. see [VM Sizes](#vm-sizes)
-- **NetworkId**: The name of the network created using a [network](network.md) primitive.
+- **NetworkId**: The name of the network created using a [network](network.md) primitive
 - **Ipaddress**: The IP address to give to the VM
-- **ClusterSecret**: The value of this field must be the same for all the member of a cluster
+- **ClusterSecret**: The value of this field must be the same for all the members of a cluster
 - **MasterIps**: If this VM is not the master of the cluster, add the IP address of the master node here
-- **SshKeys**: A list of SSH public key to authorize into the VM.
-Don't forget to add yours here or you won't be able to reach the node at all.
+- **SshKeys**: A list of SSH public keys to authorize into the VM.
+Don't forget to add yours here or you won't be able to reach the node at all

 ### VM Sizes